noir-lang/noir/circuits/specs/src/noir-stuff/extremes/deploy-contract.md

         b_new_salt,
     },
     PUBLIC_INPUTS: {
-        custom_public_inputs: [
+        custom_inputs: [
             _b, // Although this param was decorated as `secret`, it cannot be a
                 // private input to the circuit, because it's passed into the circuit
                 // by another circuit (which must validate the correctness of the
                 // value being passed in).
                 // It will still be hidden from the world, since the private kernel
-                // circuit will swallow all custom_public_inputs, unless they're also
+                // circuit will swallow all custom_inputs, unless they're also
                 // emitted as events.
                 // TODO: prevent `secret` params from being exposed by an app via
                 // the `emittedPublicInputs` or call stacks, so that the kernel circuit